Oklahoma!: 1998 West End revival

 A dark-themed production of the musical was presented by the National Theatre in London at the Olivier Theatre, opening on July 15, 1998.
 The production team included Trevor Nunn (director), Susan Stroman (choreographer) and William David Brohn (orchestrator).
-The international cast included Hugh Jackman as Curly, Maureen Lipman as Aunt Eller, Josefina Gabrielle as Laurey, Shuler Hensley as Jud Fry, Vicki Simon as Ado Annie, Peter Polycarpou as Ali Hakim and Jimmy Johnston as Will Parker.
+The international cast included Hugh Jackman as Curly, Josefina Gabrielle as Laurey, Maureen Lipman as Aunt Eller, Shuler Hensley as Jud Fry, Vicki Simon as Ado Annie, and Peter Polycarpou as Ali Hakim.
 Musical director John Owen Edwards, Brohn and dance arranger David Krane adapted Robert Russell Bennett's original orchestrations and extended some of the dance sequences.
 A new Dream Ballet was composed for Susan Stroman's new choreography, and the dances to "Kansas City", "Many a New Day" and "The Farmer and the Cowman" were all redesigned.
 The overture was also altered, at the request of Nunn.
 Jackman and Gabrielle performed the ballet themselves.

-The production received numerous Olivier Award nominations, winning for Outstanding Musical Production, supporting actor (Hensley), set design (Anthony Ward) and choreography (Stroman).
+The production received nine Olivier Award nominations, winning for Outstanding Musical Production, supporting actor (Hensley), set design (Anthony Ward) and choreography (Stroman).
 According to the Rodgers & Hammerstein Organization, the limited engagement was a sell-out and broke all previous box office records, and so the show was transferred to the Lyceum Theatre in the West End for a six-month run.
 Plans to transfer to Broadway with the London cast were thwarted by Actors' Equity, which insisted that American actors must be cast.
 Eventually a U.S. cast was selected.
-The production was filmed live and issued on DVD, as well as being broadcast on U.S. Public Television in November 2003.
+The production was filmed live and issued on DVD, as well as being broadcast on US public television in November 2003.
+The live recording was given a limited theatrical re-release on July 16 and 19, 2023, celebrating its 25th anniversary and the musical's 80th anniversary.